 The United Nations approved in 2005 the doctrine Responsibility to Protect, with the aim of protecting civilians in the case of conflicts that put their lives at risk.
 Why isn't it being applied in Syria?

-"The financial industry is a global franchise, and governance has limited leverage to impose global transformations"11 months ago
+"The financial industry is a global franchise, and governance has limited leverage to impose global transformations"one year ago

 Global finance is a world unto itself, with its own rules, practices, norms, expectations, pressures, risks and rewards.
 Can it be regulated from the outside or modified from within to heal its many disfunctionalities, which effect everyone?